Welcome to St. Catherine Labouré Catholic Church, Gymea

 Saturdays: 8:30 am-9:10 am Adoration of the Blessed Sacrament & Benediction followed by the 9:15 am Mass

-GO TO YOU TUBE and type in St Catherine Laboure Gymea Mass or click on this link: .
+GO TO YOUTUBE and type in St Catherine Labouré Gymea Mass or use the following link:

 Topic: Parish Rosary: St Catherine’s Gymea